 Advantages of indirect amortization

 Lower taxes.
 When you use a 3a retirement saving solution to indirectly amortize your mortgage, you enjoy direct tax benefits.
-Money paid into a 3a retirement account can be deducted from your taxable income up to the annual limits for employed and self-employed individuals.
+Money paid into a 3a retirement account can be deducted from your taxable income up to the annual legal limits for employed and self-employed individuals.
 That means you can deduct at least part of your amortization payments from your taxable income.
 Assets held in 3a savings solutions are not subject to wealth tax.
-Whether you use a 3a or a 3b solution, you can deduct interest charges on debt from your taxable income – up to certain limits.
-Mortgage debt is deducted from your taxable wealth when calculating wealth tax.
-This balances the wealth tax levied on the value of your property.
+Another major tax benefit is that you can deduct interest charges on debt from your taxable income – up to certain limits, and mortgage debt is deducted from your taxable wealth when calculating wealth tax.
+So, carrying mortgage debt rather than amortizing it can result in your paying lower taxes.

-Note that your 3a assets become taxable upon withdrawal.
+Note that your 3a assets become taxable upon withdrawal, and that needs to be taken into account when calculating the tax benefits of indirect amortization.
 A special rate equal to 1/5 of the regular income tax rate applies in the case of federal income tax.
 Cantonal income taxes vary.
-Every time you withdraw 3a assets to amortize your mortgage, you pay taxes on those assets.
-However, you pay lower income tax on these assets than you do on income which is not channeled through a 3a savings solution, as would be the case with the money used for direct amortization.
+In every case, you pay lower income tax on these assets than you do on income which is not channeled through a 3a savings solution, as would be the case with the money used for direct amortization.

 Disadvantages of indirect amortization of mortgages